nccgroup/DIBF/README.md

  		- The bruteforce stage will generate a file named "dibf-bf-results.txt" in the same directory as the executable.
-If dibf is started with no arguments, it will look for this file and start the fuzzer with the values from it The -l flag can be used to specify a custom results file name..
+If dibf is started with no arguments, it will look for this file and start the fuzzer with the values from it The -l flag can be used to specify a custom results file name.
  		- If not specified otherwise, command line arguments can be passed as decimal or hex (prefix with "0x")
  		- CTRL-C interrupts the current stage and moves to the next if any.
 Current statistics will be displayed.
  		- The statistics are cumulative.